 Watch the video below to learn more about the journey to creating the American Transplant Foundation.

 The Foundation is honored to present Steven and Gregg Farber with the Transplant Hero Award for their outstanding impact in the transplant community.
-Gregg’s decision to become a living kidney donor for his father, Steve, in 2004 began a lifelong journey to save lives for the Farber family.
+In 2004, Gregg Farber made the decision to become a living kidney donor for his father, Steve, which began a lifelong journey to save lives for their entire family.